 Top YouTube Channels to Learn Econometrics and Economics

 Some of the most popular thus far have included free and paid for online courses in econometrics, lessons in mathematics and statistics, and a list of the best (in our humble opinion) economics podcasts.
-We are - and will always be - here to serve.
-Continuing in this vein, we would now like to share with you a list of YouTube channels - again the best that we could fine - which could be useful for all students in Economics & Econometrics that are currently stuck at home with only a computer for company.
+Continuing in this vein, we would now like to share with you a list of the best YouTube channels we could find, updated for 2022 and useful for any student of economics.

-In operation since 1998, INOMICS - the site for economists - has recently added a YouTube channel to the array of resources it offers.
-Aimed at young economists, its fun, short, and informative videos help explain all those economics terms you should know, but often don't...Need a quick definition of the prisoner's dilemma?
-INOMICS has got you covered.
+We’re big readers here at INOMICS, but did you know that you can watch our content, too?
+Aimed at young economists, our Youtube channel’s fun, short, and informative videos help explain all those economics terms you should know, but often don't...Need a quick definition of the prisoner's dilemma?
+INOMICS has just the video for you.

 Marginal Revolution University believes that economics has the power to change the way you see the world.
 Their mission is to help you discover your inner economist, one video at a time.
 With full courses like the principles of micro and macroeconomics, mastering econometrics and series like everyday economics, checking out MRU really is a must for any budding economics student.

-Kahn Academy is a non-profit organization with the mission of providing a free, world-class education for anyone, anywhere.
+Khan Academy is a non-profit organization with the mission of providing a free, world-class education for anyone, anywhere.
 With over five million subscribers, they cover a lot more than just economics topics, but their economics content is really great.
 If you need to understand a particular theory, the chances are they’ve covered it.

 All of One Minute Economics videos are lovingly animated and narrated by Andrei Polgar who has a passion for teaching people economics.
 No long introductions, or unnecessary fluff, Polgar gets straight to the point and therefore well worth a look.